 According to the official post, thousands of apps can be integrated with ClickUp.

 nTask has a free plan and two paid plans: Premium and Business.
 Both are available on monthly and yearly subscriptions.

-The Premium plan comes with a 5 GB of file upload limit, advanced filters, Gantt and Kanban board views, and other options.
-The plan costs $3 monthly (billed yearly) or $4 per month.
+The Premium plan comes with a 5 GB file upload limit, advanced filters, Gantt and Kanban board views, and other options.
+The plan costs $3 monthly (billed yearly) or $4 monthly.

 The Business subscription comes with: